labhstats/lbhs_wmh_seg_manuals/README.md

 ## "Possible" candidates currently in consideration:
 Overlining means that the algorithm(s) in question is no longer considered.
-- ~~https://github.com/NIC-VICOROB/SLSToolBox~~ (Seem to require a lot of manual pre processing by the user compared to LPA and UBO; whether this is a valid arguement may not be the case)
+- ~~https://github.com/NIC-VICOROB/SLSToolBox~~ (Seem to require a lot of manual pre processing by the user compared to LPA and UBO; whether this is a valid arguement may not be the case.)
 - ~~https://github.com/Kamnitsask/deepmedic~~ (A lot of bugs and issues for unknown reasons.)
 Too many "diffuse" errors making implementation impossible to run a test case.
 - ~~W2MH algorithm~~ at https://www.nitrc.org/projects/w2mhs (SPM12/MatLab and SVM RF based.)
 May be worth looking further into.
 Compiler issue though although other compiler is specified; not a rabbit hole worth pursueing.
 - ~~Winner of MICCAI 2017 WMH segmentation~~ https://github.com/hongweilibran/wmh_ibbmTum (Competition description http://wmh.isi.uu.nl/wp-content/uploads/2017/09/sysu_media.pdf and arxiv article https://arxiv.org/pdf/1802.05203.pdf) Do not seem to have nearly enough documentation for a beginner to apply.
 Git is also corrupt and no way to get the "full" model to apply directly.